Nnamdi Azikiwe: Membership

-Newspaper career
+Writing career

+Journalism newspaper and editing

+The women's resistance against British taxation in 1929 witnessed an extraordinary massacre of women in Opobo by British commanded soldiers and other areas in eastern region.
+Azikiwe, hearing of the unruly event, wrote an article of condemnation titled 'Murdering women in Nigeria' while still studying in the United States in 1930 and a letter which he addressed to the then Pan-Africanist civil rights activist, WEB du bois.
+While at Lincoln University, Azikiwe wrote his first book titled 'Liberia in world politics' in 1931.

-He applied as a foreign-service official for Liberia, but was rejected because he was not a native of the country.
-By 1934, when Azikiwe returned to Lagos, he was well-known and viewed as a public figure by some members of the Lagos and Igbo community.
-He was welcomed home by a number of people, as his writings in America evidently reached Nigeria.
-In Nigeria, Azikiwe's initial goal was to obtain a position commensurate with his education; after several unsuccessful applications (including for a teaching post at King's College), he accepted an offer from Ghanaian businessman Alfred Ocansey to become founding editor of the African Morning Post (a new daily newspaper in Accra, Ghana).
+Azikiwe applied as a foreign-service official for Liberia, but was rejected because he was not a native of the country.
+By 1934, when Azikiwe returned to Lagos, he was well-known and viewed as a notable figure by some Lagosians and Igbo community.
+He was welcomed by a handful number of people, proving his writings in America evidently reached Nigeria.
+In Nigeria, Azikiwe's initial goal was to obtain a position commensurate with his education; after several unsuccessful applications (including for a teaching post at King's College, Lagos), he accepted an offer from Ghanaian businessman Alfred Ocansey to become the founding editor of the African Morning Post, a new daily newspaper in Accra, Ghana.
 He was given a free hand to run the newspaper, and recruited many of its original staff.
-Azikiwe wrote "The Inside Stuff by Zik", a column in which he preached radical nationalism and black pride which raised some alarm in colonial circles.
-As editor, he promoted a pro-African nationalist agenda.
-Yuri Smertin described his writing there: "In his passionately denunciatory articles and public statements he censured the existing colonial order: the restrictions on the African's right to express their opinions, and racial discrimination.
-He also criticized those Africans who belonged to the 'elite' of colonial society and. favoured retaining the existing order, as they regarded it as the basis of their well-being."
-During Azikiwe's stay in Accra he advanced his New Africa philosophy later explored in his book, Renascent Africa.
-The philosophic ideal is a state where Africans would be divorced from ethnic affiliations and traditional authorities and transformed by five philosophical pillars: spiritual balance, social regeneration, economic determinism, mental emancipation and risorgimento nationalism.
-Azikiwe did not shy away from Gold Coast politics, and the paper supported the local Mambii party.
+Azikiwe wrote "The Inside Stuff by Zik", a column in which he wrote radical nationalism and black pride which raised some alarm in colonial circles.

+As the editor, he promoted pro-African nationalist agendas.
+Yuri Smertin described his writing as, "passionately denunciatory articles and public statements which censured the existing colonial order: the restrictions on the African's right to express their opinions, and racial discrimination".
+Yuri also criticized those Africans who belonged to the 'elite' of colonial society and favoured retaining the existing order, as they regarded it as the "basis of their well-being.
+During Azikiwe's stay in Accra, he advanced his New Africa philosophy later explored in his book, Renascent Africa.